-In a six-decade career encompassing theater, movies and television, Carmen Zapata has established herself as a dynamic, prolific and versatile performer.
-As one of the first Latin American female actors to achieve mainstream success, the multiple Emmy Award nominee also has served as example and mentor to many young bilingual performers.
+In a six-decade career encompassing theater, movies and television, Carmen Zapata established herself as a dynamic, prolific and versatile performer.
+As one of the first Latin American female actors to achieve mainstream success, the multiple Emmy Award nominee also served as an example and mentor to many young bilingual performers.

 Born in New York to a Mexican father and an Argentine mother, Zapata achieved a career breakthrough when she performed in the Broadway company of the landmark musical “Oklahoma!” in 1946.
 She progressed from the chorus to a small part to playing Annie in the national touring company.

 In the years that followed, she continued to perform on regional and summer stock stages in musicals such as “Bells Are Ringing,” “Carnival” (with Liza Minnelli) and “Bye Bye Birdie.”
 She also made a number of guest appearances on some of the era’s leading variety and chat television programs, including the Jack Paar and Ed Sullivan shows.

 She moved to California in 1967 and began adding to her growing list of large- and small-screen credits.
 She has appeared in scores in movies and television shows, including “Bonanza,” “Batman: The Animated Series,” “Married … With Children,” “Kolchak: The Night Stalker,” “The Streets of San Francisco” and “Dr. Quinn, Medicine Woman,” among many others.
 She played the recurring role of Nurse Lopez on the CBS medical drama “Trapper John M.D.,” was Carmen Castillo in “Santa Barbara” and for nine years held the role of the lead character, town mayor Dona Luz, on the PBS bilingual children's program “Villa Alegre.”